Mechachleopteryx/rBS2ndStructure/README.md

 library(rBS2ndStructure)
 ```

--   Then, you could use the following data of RNA secondary structures provided by the package.
+-   Then, you could use the following data containing the ranges of the structures provided by the package.
 Use `?` to check their documentations.

 ``` r
 library(GenomicRanges)